beyarkay/masters-thesis/src/04_methodology.md

 optimising the hyperparameters of each model type is discussed in Section
 \ref{sec:04-procedure-for-hyperparameter-optimisation}.
 The implementation
 details for each model type is discussed in Section
 \ref{sec:04-model-design-and-implementation}.
-The evaluation metrics by which multi-class classifiers can be compared is discussed in Section
-\ref{sec:04-evaluation-metrics}.
-A means of ordering those classifiers is discussed in Section
+A means of ordering those classifiers is discussed in Section \ref{sec:04-an-ordering-over-multi-class-classifiers}.
-\ref{sec:04-an-ordering-over-multi-class-classifiers}.

 # Construction of Ergo \label{sec:04-construction-of-ergo}